Could leadership coaching be the missing link in our efforts to create a happier, healthier and safer workplace?

 However, when the discussion turns to the mental and physical wellness of employees, coaching rarely comes up.

 Best practices for wellness are largely focused on what individual employees can do to sustain their physical and mental health.
 Search the blogosphere and you’ll find all kinds of suggestions about strategies to maintain work-life balance, eating healthily, exercising more and getting more sleep.
-Organisations try to pay attention to improving employee benefits, conducting engagement surveys and providing counselling around general physical and mental health and well-being.
+Organizations try to pay attention to improving employee benefits, conducting engagement surveys and providing counselling around general physical and mental health and well-being.

 However, little attention is paid to the root causes of an unsafe, unhealthy workplace.
-If organisations were to take a long, hard look at those causes, they would likely find that toxic leadership was among the chief reasons why people are unhealthy.
+If organizations were to take a long, hard look at those causes, they would likely find that toxic leadership was among the chief reasons why people are unhealthy.

 Both in broad employee surveys and detailed academic research, it has been clearly established that leadership culture can make or break workplace wellness.
 A good, competent, emotionally intelligent leader can make employees more productive, engaged and loyal to their employers.

-A bad or toxic leader makes employees less productive, less engaged and more likely to leave for another job at another organisation.
+A bad or toxic leader makes employees less productive, less engaged and more likely to leave for another job at another organization.
 It can also make them physically and mentally unwell.
 A review of research by the American Psychological Association found that toxic leaders can be linked to everything from high blood pressure to an increased presence of mental health issues like depression, anxiety, low self-esteem.

 When we say “toxic,” what exactly are we saying?